paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **Ask:** Does the default experience make sense immediately?
 Are power features accessible without cluttering the simple path for everyone else?

 **Docsify-This example:**
-Customize through the point-and-click Web Page Builder, or directly via URL parameters like `&toc=true` and `&font-size=36px` — styling the page without ever touching the content itself.
+Docsify-This uses progressive disclosure — the Web Page Builder shows the essentials first, with URL parameters available for those who want to go further.
+Customize via the builder, or directly via URL parameters like `&toc=true` and `&font-size=36px` — styling the page without ever touching the content itself.
 URL parameters work wherever the URL is used, even when embedding pages in other platforms.

 > *"Every configuration option is a decision the system has transferred to the user."*